Tyra Banks: Cosmetics

 In 2014, Banks founded the cosmetics brand Tyra Beauty, which she completed a non-degree certificate program at Harvard Business School specifically for.
 Tyra Beauty uses a multi-level marketing system to recruit sales distributors, who are called "beautytainers" by the company.
-Banks held a casting call to find faces for her line, eventually selecting Melody Parra, Monique Hayward, Katy Harvey and Top Model Norge contestant Marita Gomsrud as the cosmetic line's original beauty models.
+She held a casting call to find faces for her line, eventually selecting Melody Parra, Monique Hayward, Katy Harvey and Top Model Norge contestant Marita Gomsrud as the cosmetic line's original beauty models.

 In March 2011, Banks launched her fashion and beauty website called "typeF.com", which she co-created with Demand Media.
 In 2015, she launched "tyra.com", an interactive cosmetic e-commerce site.

 Music

-Banks has appeared in several music videos, including Michael Jackson's "Black or White", Mobb Deep's "Trife Life", Tina Turner's "Love Thing", George Michael's "Too Funky" (with models Linda Evangelista, Estelle Lefébure, Emma Sjoberg and Nadja Auermann) and Lionel Richie's "Don't Wanna Lose You".
-In 2004, she recorded her first single, "Shake Ya Body", which had a music video featuring contestants from cycle 2 of America's Next Top Model.
+Banks has appeared in several music videos including Michael Jackson's "Black or White", Mobb Deep's "Trife Life", Tina Turner's "Love Thing", George Michael's "Too Funky" (with models Linda Evangelista, Estelle Lefébure, Emma Sjoberg, and Nadja Auermann), and Lionel Richie's "Don't Wanna Lose You".
+In 2004, she recorded her first single, "Shake Ya Body", with a music video featuring contestants from cycle 2 of America's Next Top Model.
 The video premiered on UPN.

 Banks released a single with NBA player Kobe Bryant, entitled "K.O.B.E.", which was performed on NBA TV.
 She also had a single on the Life-Size (2000) soundtrack called "Be a Star".
-Banks recorded a song with musician Todrick Hall for his 2021 album Femuline, entitled "Fashón".
+She recorded a song with musician Todrick Hall for his 2021 album Femuline, entitled "Fashón".

 Writing

 In 1998, Banks co-authored a book entitled Tyra's Beauty, Inside and Out.
-She announced in May 2010 that she would be writing a novel, titled Modelland, loosely based on her own modelling experience.
+She announced in May 2010 that she would be writing a novel, Modelland, loosely based on her own modelling experience.
 It was published in September 2011, intended to be the first of a planned three-part series; Modelland topped The New York Times Best Seller list in October 2011.
 In 2018, Banks and her mother, Carolyn London, co-authored a book entitled "Perfect is Boring".

 Teaching

-In August 2016, Banks accepted a position as a personal branding guest lecturer at Stanford University.
+In August 2016, Banks was a personal branding guest lecturer at Stanford University.

+Smize & Dream

+Banks founded Smize & Dream (SMiZe Cream), a boutique ice cream brand, in 2020.
+The shop was inspired by Banks' childhood memories of having ice cream with her mother Carolyn on Friday nights.
+SMiZe first sold package ice cream in California.
+It has opened pop-up ice cream shops in Los Angeles, Dubai, Washington, D.C., and Sydney.